sangmichaelxie/doremi/README.md

 cd doremi && bash scripts/setup_flash.sh
 ```

+The compilation in `scripts/setup_flash.sh` may take a significant amount of time (hours).
 All code should be run from the outermost `doremi` directory.
 Before you start, write paths to your cache directories, data directories, etc in a `constants.sh` file in the outer directory of this repo.
 You can also place any conda or virtualenv activation commands here.
 Here's an example of the contents of a `constants.sh` file (provided as a file called `sample_constants.sh`):
 ```
 #!/bin/bash